Kishorejanarthanan5/java-foundation-for-automation/README.md

 ## Code Quality Practices
 - One responsibility per class
 - Readable and maintainable code
-- Daily incremental commits
+- Incremental, meaningful Git commits
-- No IDE or machine-specific files
+- No IDE or machine-specific files committed

 ---

 ## Note
-This repository represents **foundation and learning work**
-used to strengthen Java skills for automation roles.
+This repository represents **foundation and learning work** used to strengthen Java skills for automation roles.